 - Maintain a cataract complications audit

-- Complete Form R, SOAR declaration or equivalent for each 12-month training period (or a SOAR declaration if training in Scotland)
+- Complete Form R for each 12-month training period (or a SOAR declaration if training in Scotland)

-The theme of general ophthalmology continues at this stage with trainee ophthalmologists adopting spiral learning and demonstrating increasing independence and efficiency.
+The theme of general ophthalmology continues at this stage with training ophthalmologists adopting spiral learning and demonstrating increasing independence and efficiency.
 They continue to use skills of reflection and self-awareness to recognise their own achievements and limitations.
-They begin supervision of more junior doctors where appropriate.
+They begin supervision of more junior residents where appropriate.

 At the end of this stage the Refraction Certificate examination must have been passed to progress further.
 This test of knowledge involves an understanding of theoretical principles of optics, refraction and the related clinical skills, essential for higher practice.